 To his embarrassment, Glaw found himself applauding.
 This earned him head-tilts and wide-eyed looks from the demons in the trees closest to the mansion.
 Glaw wished the roof would break and swallow him up.
 Thankfully the dance kept on undisturbed and the confused onlookers turned their attention back to the entertainment when it became clear Glaw wasn't going to continue his strange behavior.

 <Why did you do that?> Lykos asked, one eyebrow raised.

 <Don't worry,> Lykos said. <It was just a little strange.
-And Aelius is one of our best, so you do right in commending him.> He gave Thais, dancing in the outer rings, a nod. <My dear little sister might be the better of the two when it comes to healing and figuring out the source of a spell, but Aelius is without doubt the most creative and versatile with inventing new ways to weave.>
+Aelius is one of our best, so you do right in commending him.> He gave Thais, dancing in the outer rings, a nod. <My dear little sister might be the better of the two when it comes to healing and figuring out the source of a spell, but Aelius is, without doubt, the most creative and versatile when it comes to inventing new ways to weave.>

 Glaw blinked.
 He pursed his lips, sure that he had something to say in return to that. <Shouldn't you...> He gave Lykos a quick glance and curled his hands into fists in his lap.

 <Shouldn't I?> Lykos said, eyebrow still raised.

 <Eh.> Glaw bit his tongue. <Nothing.
 Sorry for making you miss out on the dance.
 Again> It seemed the right thing to say.

 Lykos gave a one-shoulder shrug so small Glaw nearly missed it. <There will be other opportunities.
 I could hardly leave an ill ambassador to the tender mercies of the city guard, could I?>